elliepriestley/kotlin_todo_app/README.md

 - Introduce event sourcing.
 - For the write operations, create events and append them to an events_log file.

+### Milestone 4
+- Refactor:
+  - Refactor domain and API so that the domain holds all business logic.
+- Remove dependency on todo repo from write domain - all operations now solely should use Event Sourcing

+### Milestone 5
+- Create different event types using composition or inheritance
+- Introduce validation (both from data input and existing data )

-base properties of events: eventId, eventName, eventCreatedDate, eventCreator, analytics data
+Base properties of events: eventId, eventName, eventCreatedDate, eventCreator, analytics data

 ### EXAMPLE: